davidshq/miqa-vue/README.md

 2. A slightly modified version of the code found in the [official VTK/Vue tutorial](https://kitware.github.io/vtk-js/docs/vtk_vue.html) has been implemented.
 3. A slightly modified version of the [Vite ITK-wasm example](https://github.com/InsightSoftwareConsortium/itk-wasm/tree/main/examples/vite) has been implemented in Vue.
 4. A modified version of the [VTK.js Proxy Manager example](https://kitware.github.io/vtk-js/examples/ProxyManager.html) is now wired up to display the images that are loaded by ITK-wasm and converted by VTK.js.
+5. Significant changes to the code have been made to bring it closer to the main MIQA project and instead of a 3D image now a 2D slice is displayed.

-This means the basic code/setup for Vue/ITK is operational.
+This means the basic code/setup for Vue/ITK is operational and is converging with the core MIQA code in many ways.

 ## Next Steps
-The `miqa-vtk` branch was created to integrate the VTK code in the existing MIQA codebase into the new Vue 3.x codebase.
-This will be core rendering, not additional features like crosshairs.

-If this is completed successfully then I should be able to move on to implementing crosshairs.
+Taking a slight detour for the upcoming branch `miqa-refactor` which will focus on cleaning up some of the code and looking for differences between this code and the core code that should be converged.

+Once this step is complete we'll return to our "regularly scheduled programming" with an upcoming `miqa-crosshairs` branch which will work on implementing the crosshairs functionality.

 ## Customize configuration